Theodore Wafer trial: Prosecutors give closing statements

 In her closing statement, his defence lawyer Cheryl Carpenter asked jurors to put themselves "in his shoes".

 "He did not know it was a 19-year-old who got in a car crash at 01:00," she said.
-"What he knew was someone was trying to get in."'Them or me'
+"What he knew was someone was trying to get in."

 On Monday Mr Wafer described how on the night of the killing he was woken by banging on his doors and thought there could have been more than one person outside his home.